krb5/krb5/doc/rst_source/krb_admins/conf_files/krb5_conf.rst

     Points to the server where all the password changes are performed.
     If there is no such entry, the port 464 on the **admin_server** host will be tried.

-**krb524_server**
-    Points to the server that does 524 conversions.
-If it is not mentioned, the krb524 port 4444 on the kdc will be tried.

 **master_kdc**
     Identifies the master KDC(s).
 Currently, this tag is used in only